csci-185/spring2024/pages/_activities/github-activity.md

 1. Go to your repository and click on the settings tab.
 2. Click the "GitHub Pages" link in the left-hand menu
 3. Click the dropdown menu that asks you to select a branch.
-4. Select the "master" branch
+4. Select the "master" or "main" branch (depending on which one you see -- either is fine)
 5. Click "Save"

 <img class="large" src="/fall2023/assets/images/activities/github-activity/ss9.png" />